Counseling (M.A., Certificate)

 Certificate in Child and Adolescent Mental Health

-COUN600 • Foundations of Mental Health Counseling.
+COUN600 • Foundations of Clinical Mental Health Counseling.
 3 Credits.

-Overview of the history and current practice of mental health counseling.
+Overview of the history and current practice of Clinical Mental Health Counseling.
 Emphasis is on professional identity, practice issues, working with systems, consultation and advocacy, and preventative counseling.
 Issues of serving diverse communities and access to service will be addressed.

 COUN605 • Family Systems.
 3 Credits.